Noisy quantum state redistribution with promise and the Alpha-bit: Quantum state redistribution as a resource

 As its corollary, we obtain the entanglement assisted classical capacity of Alpha-bit, recovering the result shown in \cite{1706.09434}.
 We also use an argument derived from the subspace decoupling duality \cite[Theorem 2]{1706.09434}. \begin{corollary} Fix a protocol $\cP$ as given in Definition \ref{qcode}, where Bob is given a subspace $S$, Alice and Reference share a maximally entangled state $\ket{\Psi(S)}_{RQ}$ with support of $\Psi(S)_{Q}$ equal to $S$ and the protocol achieves the transfer of register $Q$ to Bob.
-The entanglement assisted classical capacity of $\cP$ is at least $(1+\alpha)\log|Q|$. \end{corollary} \begin{proof} In the protocol $\cP$, Alice and Bob also have pre-shared entanglement $\ket{\theta}_{E_AE_B}$.
+The achievable rate of entanglement assisted classical protocol $\cP$ is at least $(1+\alpha)\log|Q|$. \end{corollary} \begin{proof} In the protocol $\cP$, Alice and Bob also share an entangled state $\ket{\theta}_{E_AE_B}$.
 As argued in \cite[Theorem 5]{1706.09434}, using the subspace decoupling duality \cite[Theorem 2]{1706.09434}, the final state with Bob can be assumed to be close to $\ket{\Psi(S)}_{RQ'}\otimes \ket{\theta'}_{T_AT_B}$ (where $Q'\equiv Q$ is held with Bob), for some fixed state $\ket{\theta'}_{T_AT_B}$ independent of $S$.